devinkr/javascript-oop/README.md

 _you_: Wait, you said that there weren't classes in JavaScript...

-_me_: There aren't **real** classes in JavaScript.
+_me_: There aren't **actual** classes in JavaScript.
 Classes in JavaScript are just _**syntactic sugar**_.
 Syntactic sugar is syntax within a programming language that is designed to make things easier to read or to express.
 It makes the language "sweeter" for human use.

 ## Classes in ES6